Why Evidence-Based Teacher Development?

 Real-world impact

-Imagine a science teacher in Rajshahi cutting marking time in half through smarter feedback, or a headteacher in Dhaka building a culture of coaching that lifts results across the school.
+Imagine a science teacher in Rajshahi cutting marking time in half through smarter feedback, or a headteacher in Dhaka building a culture of coaching that lifts learning across the school.
 This is the kind of change EBTD exists to create — practical, measurable, and lasting.

 Questions and answers